Buy Bike Insurance in 60 Seconds⚡

 • Step 1: Along with Form 25, submit the application form to the RTO office.

-• Step 2: An RTO inspector will inspect your vehicle to see the engine's condition.
+• Step 2: An RTO inspector will inspect your vehicle to assess the condition of the engine.

 • Step 3: Pay the fee at the RTO office.

-• Step 4: A new registration certificate will be issued to you after verifying the documents.
+• Step 4: A new registration certificate will be issued to you after your documents have been verified.

-How to Convert RC Book to RC Smart Card?
+How to Convert an RC Book to an RC Smart Card?

 There was a time when the RTO office provided the RC book, a hard copy of the Registration certificate, to the vehicle owners.
-In this case, there is a risk of the text getting worn away or the RC book getting torn apart.
-Keeping these hassles in mind, the RTO launched an RC smart card option for vehicle owners that resolves this problem.
+In this case, there is a risk that the text will become worn away or the RC book will be torn apart.
+Keeping these hassles in mind, the RTO introduced an RC smart card option for vehicle owners, which resolves this problem.

-• Step 1: Contact Your RTO First: Visit your local RTO in person or check their official website for the specific requirements, application forms, and fees for RC book to smart card conversion in your area.
+• Step 1: Contact Your RTO First: Visit your local RTO in person or check their official website for the specific requirements, application forms, and fees for converting your RC book to a smart card in your area.

 • Step 2: Prepare the Necessary Documents: Gather all the required documents.
-Generally, it include the following documents:
+Generally, it includes the following documents:

 • Original RC Book